ibm-cloud-docs/containers/cs_istio_qs.md

 ## Step 2: Set up the BookInfo sample app
 {: #istio-qs-2}

-The BookInfo sample application for Istio includes the base demo setup and the default destination rules so that you can try out Istio's capabilities immediately.
+The BookInfo sample application includes a basic Istio configuration so that you can try out Istio's capabilities immediately.
 {: shortdesc}

 The four BookInfo microservices include: